roman-milk/roman-milk.github.io/teachers-trip.md

+===

- ****** Teacher's Trip Ch.
-03 ****** byStoryTeller07© She had been kidnapped, stripped of her clothes, and driven naked across town with no idea where she was.
+She had been kidnapped, stripped of her clothes, and driven naked across town with no idea where she was.
 How could she run around without clothes even if there were the chance to escape?

  They led her by the rope around her neck up the steps into the building.
 "No!
 Please cover me up.
 You can't let those lads see me like this."
 She protested.
 Digging in her heels she tried to stop them taking her further into the warehouse.